 If patients are worried we would ask them to please call the number of your appointment letter.

-Plymouth Hospitals NHS Trust Trauma, Orthopaedic and Rheumatology department provides a complete range of musculoskeletal services at Derriford Hospital.
-This includes Trauma, Orthopaedic and Rheumatology outpatient services held primarily in the Orthopaedic and Rheumatology Outpatient Unit (a new custom-built unit - adjacent to the disabled car park at Derriford Hospital) and the Fracture Clinic (level 6 of Derriford Hospital).
+UHP's Trauma, Orthopaedic and Rheumatology department provides a complete range of musculoskeletal services at Derriford Hospital.
+This includes Trauma, Orthopaedic and Rheumatology outpatient services and Fracture Clinic held primarily in the main Derriford Hospital building, on level 6.

 Elective and trauma day surgery and inpatient surgery takes place covering upper limb, hand, wrist, hip, knee, foot and ankle surgery.